How To Hike Mount Longonot: Everything You Need to Know

 Mount Longonot is situated 90 kilometers (56 miles) northwest of Nairobi, the capital city of Kenya.
 The nearest town to Mount Longonot is Naivasha, which is located around 30 kilometers away and is the perfect place to base yourself for a few days.

-Naivasha offers a range of affordable self-catering apartments while planning your Mount Longonot hike or exploring the surrounding area to other popular attractions such as Hells Gate and Lake Naivasha.
+You will find a range of affordable self-catering apartments in Naivasha while planning your Mount Longonot hike or exploring nearby popular Kenya attractions on a Hells Gate and Lake Naivasha day trip.

 Getting To Mount Longonot